beerecca/dotfiles/remembering.md

 ### New Laptop

-Remember to also copy your iTerm, VSCode and Alfred settings.
+Remember to also copy your iTerm and Raycast settings (in Google Drive), and activate VSCode Settings Sync.

 ### Git